flyingbitac/diffaero/README.md

 ## Introduction

-DiffAero is a GPU-accelerated differentiable simulator for quadrotor dynamics and sensor simulation.
-DiffAero enables flexible and efficient single- and multi-agent flight policy learning by supporting different types of self-defined dynamical models and flight tasks, and rendering sensory data with ray casting methods, all of which implemented in [Pytorch](https://www.pytorch.org) so that they run efficiently on modern GPUs.

-DiffAero utilizes a modular design where different components (e.g., sensors, flight tasks, dynamics, network architecture, and learning algorithms) are decoupled from each other and can be configured independently.
-As a result, users can combine different components almost arbitrarily to initiate a custom-configured training process with minimal effort.
+DiffAero is a GPU-accelerated differentiable quadrotor simulator that parallelizes both physics and rendering.
+It achieves orders-of-magnitude performance improvements over existing platforms with little VRAM consumption.
+It provides a modular and extensible framework supporting four differentiable dynamics models, three sensor modalities, and three flight tasks.
+Its PyTorch-based interface unifies four learning formulations and three learning paradigms.
+This flexibility enables DiffAero to serve as a benchmark for learning algorithms and allows researchers to investigate a wide range of problems, from differentiable policy learning to multi-agent coordination.
+Users can combine different components almost arbitrarily to initiate a custom-configured training process with minimal effort.

 ## Features
 <!-- Inserted English summary table -->